Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Gravitational collapse of pressureless dust

 On the other hand, when $\dot{R}_{(g)}(\tau_{(g)}=\tau_{(g)i})$ will not be well approximated by the previous condition, then we should expect deviations from the description of collapse in this section.
 It is not clear what we should expect in the latter case, especially because the other known solutions for collapse, as we will see later on, will also be (even more) fine-tuned.
-We defer discussion on possible yet-unknown collapse solutions to the discussion of the spatially-closed case (Sec.\ \ref{sec3b}).
+We defer discussion on possible yet-unknown collapse solutions to the discussion of the spatially closed case (Sec.\ \ref{sec3b}).
 Furthermore, an analogous tuned initial condition also holds in the fiducial sector for $\dot{R}_{(f)}(\tau_{(f)}=\tau_{(f)i})$, see Eq.\ (\ref{eq:uf}), since $C_0$ is defined by the parameters in the MTBG theory, whereas $b$ is set by Eq.\ (\ref{eq:fixing_b}).
 Nonetheless, fine-tuned initial conditions for collapse discussed here do not impose constraints on the matter content in them.
-For instance, no fine-tuned condition has to be imposed on masses of black holes in both the physical and fiducial sectors, namely $r_{(g)}\neq r_{(f)}$ in general, as will happen, in contrast, for the spatially-closed case.
-Because of this, we believe these spatially-flat collapse solutions to be less problematic than the spatially-closed one which will be discussed in Sec.\ \ref{sec3b}.
+For instance, no fine-tuned condition has to be imposed on masses of black holes in both the physical and fiducial sectors, namely, $r_{(g)}\neq r_{(f)}$ in general, as will happen, in contrast, for the spatially closed case.
+Because of this, we believe these spatially flat collapse solutions to be less problematic than the spatially closed one, which will be discussed in Sec.\ \ref{sec3b}.